Looking for ways to make a tiny home seem bigger? These 8 tips will help!

 4. Create different levels

-Start out with a tiny home whose ceilings are as high as can be, and then lower part of the ceiling – over the kitchen, usually – to help visually divide up the space into functional area.
+Start out with a tiny home whose ceilings are as high as can be.
+And then lower part of the ceiling – over the kitchen, usually – to help visually divide up the space into functional area.
 This also allows for the possibility of storing stuff in the ceiling part.

 One great example of how different levels can create different spaces is this cozy loft living room over a bedroom from Editions de l’Arkhan, below.